 - One English course or elective (e.g., EXPO 42a)

-While the 3 courses (12 credits) don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with the proseminar (or prerequisite, EXPO 42a).
-All 3 courses must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.
+While the three courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with the proseminar (or prerequisite, EXPO 42a).
+All three courses must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.